mucahitarduc/OpenTelegramBot/res/about.md

+✨ *OpenTelegramBot* ✨
+Please visit the [homepage](https://mucahitarduc.github.io/OpenTelegramBot) to get the more information.
+This is based on OpenCryptoBot structure, and made more generalized!

+originated from:
 ✨ *OpenCryptoBot* ✨
 Please visit the [homepage](https://endogen.github.io/OpenCryptoBot) to get detailed descriptions and examples for all available commands and to read up on latest news regarding this bot.